-An electronic listening device was installed at the house provided by the police for two months after she was released following initial questioning and before she was charged.
+An electronic listening device was installed at the house provided by the police for a two-month period after she was released following initial questioning and before she was charged.

 Andrew Chubb, for the prosecution, told the court that Mrs West had not said anything that indicated her involvement in the 10 murders with which she is charged or that she knew the bodies were buried at the West family home in Gloucester.

 Richard Ferguson QC, for the defence, questioned Detective Superintendent John Bennett, the officer who led the murder investigation, about the bugging device.
 He said: "The purpose of the operation was to try to obtain further evidence."

 Det Supt Bennett replied: "No, sir.
 It was for the purpose of seeking intelligence to gain the truth."